 - Cannot be explained by another mental health condition

 - Are significantly affecting your day to day life.
-You may be finding you are underachieving at work or find your close relationships difficult.
+You may find you are underachieving at work or find your close relationships difficult.

 How do we diagnose?

 It can be more difficult in adults as they may find it harder to remember whether they had such problems as a child.
-It may be helpful for the clinician with your permission to view old school reports/records or interview your parents or old teacher.
+It may be helpful for the clinician – with your permission – to view old school reports/records or interview your parents or teacher.

-In order to be diagnosed, ADHD should be effecting different areas of your life, such as under achieving in education or work, driving dangerously, having difficulties with friends or close relationships.
+In order to be diagnosed, ADHD should be affecting different areas of your life, such as under-achieving in education or work, driving dangerously, or having difficulties with friends or close relationships.